-- Water quality samples collected during the field program will be processed by a State-certified laboratory approved by the State Water Resources Control Board for chemical and bacterial analysis. - The parameters to be analyzed by the analytical laboratory are provided in Table AQ 2-2.

-- The laboratory will report each parameter analyzed with the laboratory method detection limit, reporting limit, and practical quantification limit.
+- Water quality samples collected during the field program will be processed by a State-certified laboratory approved by the State Water Resources Control Board for chemical and bacterial analysis. - The parameters to be analyzed by the analytical laboratory are provided in Table AQ 2-2. - The laboratory will report each parameter analyzed with the laboratory method detection limit, reporting limit, and practical quantification limit.
 The laboratory will attempt to attain reporting detection limits that are at or below the applicable regulatory criteria. - Compare results from the water quality sampling with the water quality objectives/criteria identified in the Tulare Lake Basin Plan (CRWQCB 2018) and with other relevant water quality standards.

-- Study methods and results will be documented in an AQ 2 Water Quality / Temperature Technical Study Report (TSR).
-The TSR will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSR is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- Study methods and results will be documented in an AQ 2 Water Quality / Temperature Technical Study ReportTechnical Study Memo (TSRTSM).
+The TSRTSM will include summary tables and maps, as appropriate.
+Stakeholder review and comment period for the TSRTSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format). - If water quality issues are identified during the first-year sampling, these will be discussed at the Initial Study Report Meeting scheduled for March 30, 2025, including the potential need for follow up sampling.